Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_search_optimization/getting_started_with_search_optimization.md

 We have intentionally enabled Search Optimization for `wikidata_original` table and not `entity_is_subclass_of` table for this guide.

+> **_NOTE:_**
-Negative: Note: Please note that the results, query time, partitions or bytes scanned might differ when you run the queries in comparison to the values noted below as the data gets refreshed monthly in the above two tables.
+Please note that the results, query time, partitions or bytes scanned might differ when you run the queries in comparison to the values noted below as the data gets refreshed monthly in the above two tables.

 ---
 ## Equality and Wildcard Search
+Duration: 10

 Now let’s build some queries and observe how Search Optimization helps optimize them.